 In these scams, a con artist contacts the older adult and claims to be their grandchild.

-The grandchild will ask for money to help with an unforeseen financial issue, such as not having enough money for rent, medical expenses, or car repairs.
+The grandchild will ask for money to address an unforeseen financial need, such as insufficient funds for rent, medical expenses, or car repairs.

 The con artist will also beg the grandparent not to notify the victim's parents so that the scam won’t be discovered.